Nolanus/ngx-page-scroll/README.md

 ## Features

-- easy-to-use directive: scroll to the top edge of an element referenced in the href-attribute (`href="#mytarget`) just by adding `pageScroll` directive
+- easy-to-use directive: scroll to an element referenced in the href-attribute (`href="#mytarget`) just by adding `pageScroll` directive
 - service usage: trigger scroll animations from your component or when server responds
 - customizable: adjust duration, offset or whether scrolling stops if the user interrupts ([read more](https://github.com/Nolanus/ng2-page-scroll/wiki/Scroll-Interruption-Interference))
 - use custom easing functions to calculate the scroll position over time
-- works across routes (scrolls to target element as soon as the routing has finished)
+- works across routes (scrolls to target element as soon as the routing has finished) and in both directions (horizontal/vertical)

 ## Table of contents